 Depending upon the implementation and what UFFI expects, this macro may signal an error if the object is not a character or integer.

-ensure-char-integer - Ensures that a dereferenced : char pointer is an integer.
-Macro
+ensure-char-integer -- Ensures that a dereferenced : char pointer is an integer. ensure-char-integer object Either a character or a integer specifying a character code.

 '''

 ensure-char-integer object => int

 '''